Combinatorial Control Barrier Functions: Nested Boolean and p-choose-r Compositions of Safety Constraints: Introduction

 In this paper, we go beyond the Boolean compositions studied in prior works and develop a framework for the combinatorial composition of CBFs.
 We introduce the notion of $p$-choose-$r$ CBFs that address safety problems where at least $r$ out of $p$ constraints must hold.
 These CBFs are defined based on sorting individual primitive constraints and they serve as pivots in the barrier conditions.
 Like in the standard AND case, our method enforces safety through multiple inequalities involving the primitive CBFs, which allows us to avoid nonsmoothness issues present in formulations based on nonsmooth min/max operators.
 In addition, the sorting and pivoting arguments extend naturally to nested logical structures, while ensuring that the number of barrier conditions remains equal to the number of primitive CBFs, despite the combinatorial nature of the safe set composition.
 Moreover, unlike approaches using smooth relaxation, our method preserves the safe set exactly as specified by the logical combinations.
-Finally, we show how these ideas extend to matrix-valued CBFs by applying them to eigenvalues.
 We demonstrate the flexibility and scalability of the framework on a multi-agent patrolling task.